 Interior Lighting Control – Ceiling Mount Switches

-Ceiling mount sensors are ideal for rooms where wall mount sensors will not work because they are blocked by cubicles, desks, cabinets, refrigerators, or some other large objects.
+Ceiling mount sensors are ideal for rooms where wall mount sensors will not work because they are blocked by cubicles, desks, cabinets, refrigerators, or some other large object.
 They are also better suited for ‘T’ shaped hallways.
 By placing the sensor on the ceiling, any time a person enters the sensor’s 360° field of vision, the lights will come on automatically and turn off automatically once the area is unoccupied.

 Exterior Lighting Control – Photocells

-The most popular residential and commercial exterior lighting control to make sure the lights are on overnight is the photocell which utilizes dusk to dawn technology.
+The most popular residential and commercial exterior lighting control that ensures the lights are turned on when the sun sets is the photocell which utilizes dusk to dawn technology.
 When the sun sets photocells will turn the lights on and when the sun rises it turns the lights off.
 This is an easy way to “flip the switch” without physically flipping the switch.